xyan0001/RedisQueueDemo/README.md

    This command will remove all keys in the current database, effectively resetting the terminal management system.

-2. To clear the terminal pool if needed:
+2. To see all terminals in the queue:

     ```redis
-    DEL terminal_pool
+    LRANGE terminal_queue 0 -1
     ```

+   Lists all terminal IDs currently available for allocation in the queue.

-3. To see all terminals in the pool:
+3. To check the length of the terminal queue:

     ```redis
-    SMEMBERS terminal_pool
+    LLEN terminal_queue
     ```

+   This command returns the number of terminals currently in the queue, which helps monitor availability.

-4. To check a terminal status:
+4. To clear the terminal queue if needed:

     ```redis
-    HGETALL terminal:status:terminal-4850
+    DEL terminal_queue
     ```

+   This command will delete the `terminal_queue` list, removing all terminals currently in the queue.

-5. To see all terminal sessions:
+5. To check all terminals statuses:

     ```redis
-    KEYS terminal:session:*
+    KEYS terminal:status:*
+    HGETALL terminal:status:<id>
     ```

+   Use the first command to list all status keys, then use the second to view the status for each terminal.

-6. To check a specific terminal's session:
+6. To check a specific terminal's status:

     ```redis
-    GET terminal:session:terminal-4850
+    HGETALL terminal:status:<id>
     ```

+   Replace `<id>` with the terminal ID (e.g., `terminal-001`).

-7. To manually add a terminal back to the pool:
+7. To see all terminal sessions:

     ```redis
-    SADD terminal_pool terminal-4850
+    KEYS terminal:session:*
     ```

+   Lists all session keys for active terminal sessions.

-8. To get a terminal status:
+8. To check a specific terminal's session:

     ```redis
-    HGET terminal:status:terminal-4850 status
+    GET terminal:session:<id>
     ```

+   Replace `<id>` with the terminal ID to get the session ID (if any).

-9. To get all the information about a terminal's status:
+9. To manually lease a terminal (simulate allocation):

     ```redis
-    HGETALL terminal:status:terminal-4850
+    BLPOP terminal_queue 0
     ```

+   This will block until a terminal is available and then remove and return it from the queue.

+10. To manually release a terminal back to the queue:

+    ```redis
+    RPUSH terminal_queue <id>
+    ```

+   Replace `<id>` with the terminal ID to add it back to the queue for allocation.